 Arsenal 1-2 Manchester United (after extra-time, FA Cup semi-final replay) 1999

-It’s difficult to look beyond this one, David Beckham put United ahead from distance before Denis Bergkamp levelled the score.
-Deep in stoppage time the Dutchman had the chance to win it for the Gunners from the spot but Peter Schmeichel saved his effort and when Ryan Giggs picked up Patrick Viera’s misplaced pass, he set off on a run that would go down in history.
+It’s difficult to look beyond this one, David Beckham put Manchester United ahead from distance before Denis Bergkamp levelled the score.
+Deep in stoppage time the Dutchman had the chance to win it for the Gunners from the spot but Peter Schmeichel saved his effort and when Ryan Giggs picked up Patrick Vieira’s misplaced pass, he set off on a run that would go down in history.

 Manchester United 0-1 Arsenal 2002

-Arsenal made the trip to Old Trafford in May 2002 knowing that just a point against their bitter rivals would secure them the title.
+Arsenal made the trip to Old Trafford in May 2002 knowing that just a point against their bitter rivals would secure the Premier League title.
 In fact, Slyvain Wiltord’s 55th minute goal did more than that.
 It was a goal that won the title at their rivals ground, it ensured Arsenal had made it through the entire season without losing an away game and secured the London club’s second double in four years.
 Not a bad day’s work.

 Arsenal 2-2 Manchester United (2003)